rantahar/introduction-to-mpi/_episodes/10-parallellising_serial.md

 >
 {: .challenge}

-### Write a Single Rank Version
+### Write a Parallel Function Thinking About a Single Rank

 In the message passing framework, all ranks execute the same code.
 The most straightforward way of approaching writing a parallel implementation is to think about a single rank at a time.
 What does this rank need to to and what infromation does it need to do it?

-Communicate data in the simplest possible way, probably just after it's created or just before it's needed.
+Communicate data in the simplest possible way just after it's created or just before it's needed.
-Use blocking or non-blocking communication, which ever you feel is simple.
+Use blocking or non-blocking communication, which ever you feel is simpler.
 If you use non-blocking functions, call wait immediately.

 The point is to write a simple code that works correctly.
 You can optimise later.